Stuck on Xanax or Klonopin? Ketamine as a Real Benzo Alternative

 | Driving on it | Should not drive | OK on non-session days |

 Both drugs can reduce anxiety in the moment.
-What's fundamentally different is what they do to the underlying anxiety baseline over months and years.
+What they do to the underlying anxiety baseline over months and years is fundamentally different.

 Why Ketamine Works for Anxiety

-For the neuroscience behind this, see How Ketamine Works for Treatment-Resistant Depression — the same mechanisms apply to anxiety.
+For the underlying neuroscience, see How Ketamine Works for Treatment-Resistant Depression.
+The same mechanisms apply to anxiety.

 What the Transition Actually Looks Like